Teach With INFOhio

 Selecting the Best

-Knowing how to identify accurate, reliable, quality information can help high school students make the best decision and create the best product or project.
-Consider using Research 4 Success Unit 3: Selecting the Best and select from the videos, websites, and graphic organizers to help teach students how to evaluate information.
+Knowing how to identify accurate, reliable, and quality information can help high school students make the best decision and create the best product or project.
+Consider using lessons from Research 4 Success: Unit 3: Selecting the Best.
+Select lessons to use to teach students how to evaluate information.

 Evaluating Websites